NHLI-Respiratory-Epi/drug-codelist-creation/README.md

+Notice for some value sets:
-Notice sometimes the search type matters (codes are missed).
+Sometimes the search type matters (meaning codes/counts are missed; prescriptions are not picked up).
-Sometimes it doesn't matter (not many codes missed).
+Sometimes the search type doesn't matter (meaning not many codes or prescriptions are missed).

-But you **cannot predict** how well a restricted search (e.g., B or C) is going to perform.
+But you **cannot predict** how well any given search (e.g., B or C restricted search) is going to perform.

 We recommend our Search A - the comprehensive one.
 &nbsp;